Why users care about how you write code

 The experience of the user is indirectly, but strongly coupled to how we build software

-So the big question: Does it matter to the user that we’re using the latest JS framework, build tool, or deployment service?
+So the big question: Does it matter to the user that we’re using the latest JS framework, build tool, const vs. let, semicolons, tabs, a git merging strategy, or a specific deployment service?
 Of course not!

 Our measure of success should be how well we deliver what the user wants (and no more).
 Our choice of tools should be based on that fundamental goal.